-Goal 14: Urbanization: The parcel is in the Urban Growth Boundary and the MUM is requiring urban level of service and the orderly provision of such services.
+Goal 14: Urbanization: The parcel is in the Urban Growth Boundary and the MUM is requiring urban level of service and the orderly provision of such services..

 Goal 15: Willamette River Greenway: This property is entirely within the Willamette River Greenway.
 The existing use, a private speedway, is a permitted use in the PR/Greenway zone contingent upon Mixed Use Master Plan approval.
-The MUM Mixed Use Master Plan review process consolidates multiple land use established in the Comprehensive Plan and Zoning Code.

-Mixed Use Master Plan review process consolidates multiple land use applications, including greenway conditional use permit review.
-Hence compliance with the zoning code and MUM plan and conditions will ensure compliance with the requirements for Willamette River Greenway protection as
+The MUM Mixed Use Master Plan review process consolidates multiple land use applications, including greenway conditional use permit review.
+Hence compliance with the zoning code and MUM plan and conditions will ensure compliance with the requirements for Willamette River Greenway protection as established in the Comprehensive Plan and Zoning Code.